RajeevBotadra/RajeevBotadra.github.io/_pages/about.md

 ## About Me

-Hello!
-I'm **Rajeev B. Botadra**, a Master's student in Electrical Engineering at the **University of Washington**.
-My interest circle around Embedded Software Engineering and Vision Systems for Robotics.
+Hello, I'm Rajeev - a Computer Engineering Master's student and Research Assistant at the University of Washington graduating in June 2025.
+I graduated with a B.S in Computer Engineering and Mathematics at the New Jersey Institute of Technology.

+My interests include Computer vision processing, Robotics, and Machine Learning systems.

 ### Education